jojomickymack/reverie001/src/ratpack/public/blog_data/pico8/pico8.md

 You can just as easily use the export command to generate a binary form of your game, or an html page with a pico-8 instance and your cart pre-loaded.
 The webpage version of pico-8 works by leveraging [Emscripten](https://kripken.github.io/emscripten-site/), just like love.js and other projects.
 It's basically able to compile c to javascript, and due to the simplicity of Pico-8, this distribution format is extremely stable.

+## First Pico-8 Game

+Save what's below in a .p8 file, start Pico-8, navigate to where it is, load it, and type run, you'll see 'hello world' appear on the screen.

+  pico-8 cartridge

+  __lua__

+  function _draw()
+      cls()
+      print('hello world', 0, 0, 7)
+  end

+The line below 'pico-8 cartridge' is reserved for the version number, which you'd see there if you save the game after loading. function _draw() is called 60 times a second, cls() is the funtion to clear the screen, and the arguments for print() are the string to be printed, the x and y coordinates, and the color.
+7 happens to be the color white.
+You can see the colors in order in the tilesheet tab.

+Only slightly more complex, using the rnd(x) function will product a random number between 0 and x.
+Given that the screen is 128x128 and that there's 16 colors, you would see 'hello world' flashing around the screen with rainbow colors with this one.
+Now that cls() isn't getting called to clear the screen the text will persist on the screen.

+  pico-8 cartridge

+  __lua__

+  function _load()
+    x, y = 0, 0
+  end

+  function _update()
+    x, y = rnd(128), rnd(128)
+  end

+  function _draw()
+    print('hello world', x, y, rnd(16))
+  end

+Similar to how love2d works, a Pico-8 program will have a function _load(), which is run once, and a function _update() and function _draw(), which are called over and over as the game runs.

+Now hit escape and click on the tilesheet editor.
+Make sure to have selected box 000, which is the top left square in the tilesheet, and then replace the print call with the line below.

+  spr(0, x, y, 1, 1)

+You should see your sprite drawn in random positions all over the screen.

 ## Interested In Learning More?

 The best way to learn about the Pico-8 api is by reading the [manual](https://www.lexaloffle.com/pico-8.php?page=manual) and by reading some of the readily available source code to games.